 While the abundance of amenities offered by larger resorts make a lot of sense for some, a quaint cottage with privacy may appeal to others.
 Condos typically include kitchens for meal prep and barbecue areas with picnic tables for dining ‘al fresco’.
 This can be a great way to save money on dining during a Maui vacation.
 Accommodation ranges from glamping tents at Olowalu, to historic hotels at Lahaina Harbor, oceanfront resorts, private villas, condominiums with pools and authentic Hawaiian style plantation cottages.
 In general, the areas of Wailea and Kaanapali are where to stay on Maui at larger resorts.
 Lower cost condos are mainly found in Kihei in the South and Honokawai/Kahana on the West side.

 Some come for the vitamin D and a solid bronze tan, some aim to see every sight on the island within a week, and others have specific activities on their vacation bucket list.
 Your vacation style and goals will determine where to stay on Maui.
-Water activities such as paddle boarding and snorkeling are best done early in the morning when the ocean is most calm.
+Water activities such as renting a paddle board in Maui, or experiencing snorkeling are best done early in the morning when the ocean is most calm.
 Staying close to the beach in Wailea or Kihei in South Maui or anywhere on the West side of the island will provide easy access to mornings in or on the ocean.
 Rent snorkel gear and beach toys for the duration of your trip so you can decide to get back out there for a sunset swim on a whim.

 For those who prefer to stay off the beaten track, get in touch with nature and align the chakras, the area of Haiku may just be your jam.
 While the weather is a bit wetter over here, the greens are vibrant and the vibe is mellow.
 The North shore of Maui is a great location to access hiking trails, visit waterfalls and practice wind sports.